-Bride of Chucky is the only Child’s Play sequel I have any respect for; I can’t stand 2, 3, or Seed of Chucky (though I admit Seed was occasionally funny).
-Bride is just as cheesy as the others (the first one being no real prize either), but there’s an element of fun that the other three sequels lack for me.
-I like how it turns the genre of ultimately unkillable killing machines on its head, referencing others like Halloween and being playful rather than earnest and awful like 2 and 3, or going overboard with jokes like Seed.
+Bride of Chucky is my favorite Child’s Play sequel I have any respect for; I’m not a fan of 2, 3, or Seed of Chucky (though I admit Seed was occasionally funny).
+Bride is just as cheesy as the others, but it’s playful rather than earnest and awful like 2 and 3, or going overboard with jokes like Seed.
 It brings a fresh new twist to the series while making fun of it; as Tiffany’s wannabe boyfriend Damien (Alexis Arquette) exclaims about Chucky, “He’s so ‘80s!”
 Or like Tiffany points out, mocking Chucky for his lack of imagination in clinging to his butcher knife, “Stabbings went out with Bundy and Dahmer.
 You look like Martha Stewart with that thing.”

 I think there are quite a few things to like here.
-Despite the fact that it was released in 1998, the special effects are amazing, my favorite being the ability of the dolls to smoke.
-Kevin Yagher, who designed the original Chucky doll (and also worked on Tales from the Crypt), is the puppeteer coordinator (thank you, IMDB).
+Despite the fact that it was released in 1998, the special effects are amazing, the most impressive aspect being the ability of the dolls to smoke.
+Kevin Yagher, who designed the original Chucky doll (and also worked on Tales from the Crypt), is the puppeteer coordinator.
 I love the soundtrack.
 I also adore Jennifer Tilly.
 For me, the film also evokes a lot of nostalgia; I saw it in the theatre with some of my favorite horror movie buddies.

 All griping aside, I love this boooooobs–ahem, movie.